 AllStar biologists regularly identify trees most suitable for the creation of potential roost trees.
-Our experience in forestry and wildlife biology have proven valuable in developing habitat management plans for bats.
-AllStar can provide crews to girdle trees, which will result in the death of a tree and as the bark loosens the tree will provide roosting space.
-AllStar has also developed a technique to create cavities in standing trees (live or dead) for use as roosts by bats, particularly the northern long-eared bat.
+Our experience in forestry and wildlife biology has proven valuable in developing habitat management plans for bats.
+AllStar can provide crews to girdle trees, which will result in the death of a tree, and as the bark loosens the tree will provide roosting space.
+AllStar has also developed a technique to create cavities in standing trees (alive or dead) for use as roosts by bats, particularly the northern long-eared bat.

 Offsite Conservation Area Establishment & Monitoring

 AllStar has undergone extensive training and has experience creating small wetlands.
-These wetlands are often added to bat conservation areas to provide high quality feeding and drinking resources for bats.
-These wetlands serve as excellent survey locations during monitoring of established conservation sites.
+These wetlands are often added to bat conservation areas to provide high-quality feeding and drinking resources for bats.
+These wetlands serve as excellent survey locations during the monitoring of established conservation sites.

 We provide monitoring services for all habitat enhancement activities and utilize mist netting, acoustic, and infrared video equipment to evaluate practices and provide regulatory agencies documentation of the effectiveness of conservation measures.

 Eric Schroder is a Bat Biologist/Environmental Scientist II with AllStar Ecology.
 Mr. Schroder specializes in Indiana and northern long-eared bat presence/absence surveys, wildlife telemetry, bat habitat suitability studies, and ArcGIS.
 He has also worked on numerous oil and gas projects delineating streams and wetlands for avoidance, conservation, mitigation, and permitting for gas-related construction activities.

 Pipeline Habitat Assessments & Conservation Plan